Note:

 In order to do so, you must agree to the terms and conditions by clicking the box as shown below.
 Details on Terms and Conditions can be found by clicking on the link 'Terms and Conditions'.
 The Approve to Print button becomes activated once the box has been checked.

-Note - Once all components associated with a title have passed the specification checks, it will automatically migrate to the library repository where it becomes available for manufacturing distribution.
+Note - All components associated with a title must pass the specification checks before any single component can deliver to manufacturing.
+Press dates may be jeopardized if all components are not checked in.
+Once all components are checked in, they will automatically migrate to the library repository where they become available for manufacturing distribution.

 After clicking the Approve to Print button, one of two scenarios will occur:

-For example, if a mismatch is found with the trim size, you must resolve the issue, reapprove the page(s) and reapprove to print.
-The system will then check the total number of colors once the trim size mismatch is resolved.
-If a specification mismatch is detected, the user that Approved to Print will be emailed to reconcile the issue.
+For example, if a mismatch is found with the trim size, you must resolve the issue, reapprove the page(s) and click Approve to Print.
+The system will then proceed to perform the automatic checks once again.

 As such, no additional steps are necessary unless you know specifications have been provided in which case you should contact your CSR.
 This banner message will then appear on the component once the OK button (shown above) is clicked.